tarunsachdeva/blog/_posts/2019-01-19-writers-block.markdown

 draft: false
 ---

-It's 8, the kids are finally in bed.
+It's late, the kids are finally in bed.
 It's snowing outside and quiet inside.
 These are the dream hours for writing, but the words aren't coming easy.
 Writer's block; a familiar feeling.

 Walking, reading, [freewriting](https://www.wikihow.com/Freewrite) - all have helped to a degree.
 But I often default to a method that I've found most effective.